Geometry-Aware Gradient Algorithms for Neural Architecture Search: Acknowledgments

 \section{Acknowledgments}

 We thank Jeremy Cohen, Jeffrey Li, and Nicholas Roberts for helpful feedback.
-This work was supported in part by DARPA FA875017C0141, National Science Foundation grants CCF-1535967, CCF-1910321, IIS-1618714, IIS-1705121, IIS-1838017, and IIS-1901403, a Microsoft Research Faculty Fellowship, a Bloomberg Data Science research grant, an Amazon Research Award, an Amazon Web Services Award, an Okawa Grant, a Google Faculty Award, a JP Morgan AI Research Faculty Award, and a Carnegie Bosch Institute Research Award.
-Any opinions, findings and conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of DARPA, the National Science Foundation, or any other funding agency.
+This work was supported in part by DARPA under cooperative agreements FA875017C0141 and HR0011202000, NSF grants CCF-1535967, CCF-1910321, IIS-1618714, IIS-1705121, IIS-1838017, IIS-1901403, and IIS-2046613, a Microsoft Research Faculty Fellowship, a Bloomberg Data Science research grant, an Amazon Research Award, an AWS Machine Learning Research Award, a Facebook Faculty Research Award, funding from Booz Allen Hamilton Inc., a Block Center Grant, a Carnegie Bosch Institute Research Award, and a Two Sigma Fellowship Award.
+Any opinions, findings and conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of DARPA, NSF, or any other funding agency.